Foulden, Scottish Borders

 Foulden is a civil parish and village in the Berwickshire area of Scottish Borders, Scotland, situated not far above the Whiteadder Water, and 7 mi west of Berwick-upon-Tweed.

 It has "one of the most striking village ensembles in the Borders" which incorporates the former school of 1881, all designed by John Lessels.

-Foulden Has multiple hamlets and farms around it, including the “Nunlands”, “Foulden Newton” or just “the Newton to locals, “the East Newton”, “Bastle” which is full of 1950’s orlits, “Foulden Village”, “New mains”, and “West mains”.

 Lairds

 Originally one of the superiorities of Coldingham Priory (a part of the parish is still called Nunlands), at a very early date it was resigned to the Ramsay family for whom it was erected into a Free Barony.
 William de Ramsay swore fealty to King Edward I of England, for his lands of Dalwolsie (Dalhousie), Edinburghshire, and of Foulden, Berwickshire, in 1296, and again in 1304.

 One of this family, George, lived in a tower house at Foulden Bastel and died in January 1592, his tomb is extant.
 His son James was residing at the Bastel in 1618.

 In the 17th century the barony of Foulden and its lands were conveyed to Sir John Wilkie, a rich burgess of Lanark.
 In 1696 John Wilkie's residence in Foulden had six taxable hearths, virtually everyone else in the vicinity having just one.
 Foulden remained with this family until they failed in the male line with James Bruce Wilkie of Foulden, a Captain in the King's Own Scottish Borderers Regiment, who died on 12 December 1935.
 The Wilkies were responsible for construction and original ownership of the village.
 The local manor, Foulden House, rebuilt by the Wilkies circa 1800, had a main Georgian block of three and a half stories, flanked by peristyled and porticoed two-storey pavilion wings.
 It was a casualty of the post World War II country-house demolitions.